 |Acessibility/Remoteness Index of Australia (ARIA+)

 How is the indicator of need for students impacted by disability and additional learning and support needs calculated?

 The Student Learning Needs Index (SLNI) has been applied as it is a broad measure of disability and additional learning and support needs.
 Students in Schools for Specific Purposes were allocated a notional SLNI.

 How is the socio-disadvantage factor of need calculated?

 The Mental Health of Children and Adolescents, Report on the Second Australian Child and Adolescent Survey of Mental Health and Wellbeing indicates there is a strong association between mental disorders and specific socio-demographic factors.
 Children and adolescents with parents and carers with lower levels of education and higher levels of unemployment had higher rates of mental disorders.

 A specific index has been calculated by the Centre for Education Statistics and Evaluation and applied to reflect this research.
 This data is collected through the Enrolment Registration Number (ERN) system.
 This index correlates highly with other measures of disadvantage.

-How is the location factor of need calculated?
+How is the remoteness factor of need calculated?